ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-intro.md

 Business pressures demand faster time to market.
 Your existing estate includes not only applications, but data, processes, business logic, and user interfaces, all of which need to adapt to keep up with new business demands.

 Application modernization has the following benefits:
-- Improved developer productivity
+* Improved developer productivity
-- Increased operational efficiency
+* Increased operational efficiency
-- Reduced cost to build new capabilities
+* Reduced cost to build new capabilities
-- Expanded capacity delivered in a short time
+* Expanded capacity delivered in a short time

 IBM understands that 70% of private cloud adoption is driven by the need to modernize application environments.
 However, most organizations are approaching application modernization in a staged approach, which requires a hybrid and multi cloud landscape, where:
-- Complex and monolithic legacy applications that typically run on mainframes or UNIX systems remain on-premises.
+* Complex and monolithic legacy applications that typically run on mainframes or UNIX systems remain on-premises.
-- x86 environments used for Systems of Record (SoR), applications that are security sensitive, and regulated workloads are placed on a virtualized infrastructure or a private cloud.
+* x86 environments used for Systems of Record (SoR), applications that are security sensitive, and regulated workloads are placed on a virtualized infrastructure or a private cloud.
-- Applications such as SAP or high-performance computing use bare metal resources.
+* Applications such as SAP® or high-performance computing use bare metal resources.
-- Security sensitive and some regulated workloads, which can move to the public cloud are moving to dedicated environments.
+* Security sensitive and some regulated workloads, which can move to the public cloud are moving to dedicated environments.
-- Systems of engagement (SoE) such as web, mobile, IoT, AI, or Video are moving to public clouds.
+* Systems of engagement (SoE) such as web, mobile, IoT, AI, or Video are moving to public clouds.

 For example, a common pattern is to have front-end SOE applications that are deployed as containers with databases and legacy middleware that are deployed on VMs on a private cloud.